flxdevlab/epimone-terminal/README.md

 # Epimone Terminal

+*Epimone (pronounced eh-PIM-o-nee) is a rhetorical device: the persistent repetition of a phrase, question, or single point to keep the focus on one central idea.
+It comes from the Greek epi (upon) and mone (tarrying, or staying).
+A terminal that refuses to let go of your session while it is running felt like the right thing to name after it.*
 ### The terminal that keeps running after you close the window.

 Close the window.
 Crash the GUI.
 Your shells keep running in the background,